Investor News

 This measures output against installed capacity.

-In Japan, wind-generated electricity output averages just 22% of its total potential capacity.
+In Japan, wind-generated electricity output averages 22% of its total potential capacity.

 Consider that the 22 new coal-fired plants represent about 20GW of installed capacity.
-Running at 80% capacity they will generate over 140,000GWh a year.
-Moreover, they will do so reliably.
+Running at 80% capacity, they will generate over 140,000 GWh a year, and they will do so reliably.

 Increased wind and solar penetration add considerably to the system cost through the need to keep dispatchable capacity on hand to step in when the wind doesn't blow and the sun doesn't shine.
 Battery storage can play a part, but this involves an increase in cost, not to mention the environmental impact of the additional mining activity to extract the minerals required to make the batteries.
 And those batteries have limited lives, often less than 15 years, setting the stage for a huge waste management challenge in the decades to come.

-The Role of Coal in balancing the Energy Trilemma
+The Role of Coal in Balancing the Energy Trilemma

 The cost of managing intermittency is nonlinear and depends upon the mix and location of dispatchable and non-dispatchable sources, the match of local demand patterns with variable source patterns, and various other factors.